 Search for similar looking, sounding (eg. BLACK vs BLAQUE) and meaning marks (eg. BLACK vs SWART).
 A similar meaning or sounding mark could block yours even if it looks different.

 Trademarks are grouped into 45 different classes of goods and services.
 Also search in related classes because these are not strict categories.
 For example, sunglasses and downloadable software both fall in class 9, but they are not necessarily related.
-On the other hand, clothing in class 25, handbags and leather belts in class 18, and cosmetics in class 3 may be considered related.
+On the other hand, clothing in class 25, handbags and leather belts in class 18, and cosmetics in class 3 may be considered related. - Search for available domain names: You can search for available .com and .co.za domain names to see if your chosen brand name is available for use as a website address.

 Having a professional and memorable domain name for your website can increase your visibility, improve your SEO rankings.
 Using a domain name that includes your brand (e.g. “yourbrand.co.za”) can also make your emails appear more trustworthy and professional to clients.
 It is ideal to obtain a “.com” and/or “.co.za” (in South Africa) domain name for your brand, and potentially other extensions common in your industry.